jmuxfeldt/jostMlib/README.md

  ### StepButton

-A SteppButton that can easily be attached to input widgets.
+A StepButton that can easily be attached to input widgets.

 ![StepButton](./StepButton.jpg)